-The Social Work degree program was granted accreditation by the Council on Social Work Education (CSWE) in Fall, 2003.
+College of Natural and Applied Sciences - The Social Work degree program and Bachelor of Social Work Program is accreditated by the Council on Social Work Education (CSWE).

-On March 7, 1998, the School of Business and Public Administration received official certification from the International Assembly for Collegiate Business Education that the Master of Business Administration, Master of Public Administration and all Bachelor of Business Administration Degree programs were fully accredited by that organization.
+School of Business and Public Administration - Accredited by the International Assembly for Collegiate Business Education (IACBE).
 The School is also a member of the Guam Chamber of Commerce.